 Procurement Logistic Services

 For purposes of efficiency in administration and management, the responsibilities for the purchasing of supplies, materials, services and equipment from outside vendors for all University departments has been centralized in Procurement Logistic Services.
-The operation of Procurement Logistic Services is designed to relieve the faculty and other staff of most of the details connected with procurement, except in instances of supplies and/or services costing less than Twenty-five thousand dollars ($25,000.00).
+The operation of Procurement Logistic Services is designed to relieve the faculty and other staff of most of the details connected with procurement, except in instances of supplies and/or services costing less than twenty-five thousand dollars ($25,000.00).

 The procedures set forth herein are applicable in all cases where the expenditure is from funds administered by the University regardless of whether the funds arise from State or federal appropriations, student fees, gifts, grants, endowments, research, contracts, or other fund sources.